Biden to deliver free tests, military doctors to battle surging Omicron | Health

 The Omicron variant, first detected last month, is causing infections to double in 1.5 to 3 days, according to the World Health Organization.
 It is not yet known whether it causes more serious illness than the Delta variant.
 Several studies suggest that the original regimen of authorized vaccines do not work well at preventing COVID-19 infection caused by Omicron, although boosters appear to https://www.reuters.com/business/healthcare-pharmaceuticals/moderna-says-booster-dose-its-covid-19-vaccine-appears-protective-vs-omicron-2021-12-20 significantly increase protection in lab tests.

 Omicron now accounts for 73% of all new cases, according to the latest U.S. data, up from less than 1% at the beginning of the month.
-Texas health officials on Monday said the state recorded what is believed to be the first known U.S. death related to Omicron.
 The rapid rise of infections is once again disrupting life across the country, canceling events from Broadway shows to professional sports.
-On Monday, the National Hockey League and its players' union agreed to postpone all games until after Christmas following Tuesday's slate of contests.
+On Monday, the National Hockey League and its players' union agreed to postpone all games until after Christmas following Tuesday's contests, one of which was postponed earlier on Tuesday due an outbreak among the Washington Capitals.

-In New York, Washington and other U.S. cities there were long lines for COVID-19 tests as people clamored to find out if they were infected before celebrating the holidays with family.
-Facing criticism that testing resources are inadequate, Biden will announce on Tuesday that the federal government will buy 500 million at-home rapid tests and make them available to all Americans beginning in January via a new website.
+In New York, Washington and other U.S. cities there were long lines for COVID-19 tests as people clamored to find out if they were infected before celebrating the holidays.
+"If I don't I could take a chance of sending it home to my family, and I'm not trying to do that," said Ronald Tives as he lined up to get tested in Washington's Farragut Square on Tuesday.

-In addition, the plan calls for health insurers provide test kits at no cost to individuals with coverage, also expected to begin in January.
+The rollout of at-home rapid tests adds to Biden's plan announced earlier this https://www.reuters.com/world/us/us-require-private-health-insurance-companies-cover-at-home-covid-19-tests-2021-12-02 month that called on health insurers to provide test kits at no cost to individuals with coverage, also expected to begin in January.
 The administration will open multiple federal testing centers starting in New York City ahead of Christmas, a senior administration official said.

 More federal sites will be opened across the country in areas of high need and when requested by local and state officials, the official said.
 Top White House medical adviser Dr. Anthony Fauci said on Tuesday the government also is mulling reducing the recommended 10-day quarantine time for people who get infected, to help asymptomatic people return to work or school.